smacke/pipescript/README.md

 nbpipes is an IPython extension that brings a pipe operator `|>` and powerful placeholder syntax extensions to IPython and Jupyter.
 It is:
-- Just a library you can install from PyPI, compatible with a wide range of Python 3 versions -- no fancy installation instructions, no complicated language distributions to install
+- Just a library you can install from PyPI, compatible with a wide range of Python 3 versions -- no fancy installation instructions, no complicated language distribution to install
 - Intended for Jupyter notebooks, for the IPython REPL, or for any interactive Python environment built on top of IPython